professor-calculus/pheno_limits/README.md

 ##Now setup the pheno limit code:

 ```
 git clone git@github.com:bpenning/ pheno_limits
 cd pheno_limits
 ```

+There are two versions, one in 'limits_simple', one in 'limits_scaled'.
+Each contains example for limits setting.
+In 'scaled' we take a result based on existing results and scale them to 20, 300 and 300/fb.
+In the 'simple' example just one set of inputs is taken, procssesd and plotted.
+Example below for the slightly more complicated limit, the other example is clear then.

 The following example creates card files for limit setting from a list of yields, performs the limit setting and finally plots the result: